jadz0/CipherVault/README.md

 - Simple and intuitive CLI interface
 - No plaintext secrets stored on disk
 - Cross-platform (Windows, macOS, Linux)

+## 🔐 Security Design
+- The master password is never stored
+- Encryption keys are derived using PBKDF2 with 200,000 iterations
+- All vault data is encrypted at rest and authenticated to detect tampering
+- Password input is hidden using secure terminal prompts

 ## 🛠️ Requirements
 - Python 3.9+
 - `cryptography` library